bowmanjd/pstalk/slides/slides.md

 - It was comprehensive.
 All the levers are available.
 Unlike earlier experiences, where you could do some automation, but for real control you had to open a window and grip the mouse.
 Powershell commands covered every feature, and sometimes more than the UI.
 - I had a network engineer who started using Powershell.
 That was a head-scratcher for me because he knew perfectly good Python.
 One day he comments something like, "you know, I really like Powershell.
 I can really get things done."
-- I think he was referring to the systemic coverage I already called out, but also the ease with which one can learn Powershell because it is elegantly and deliberately designed
+- I think he was referring to the systemic coverage I already called out, but also the ease with which one can learn Powershell because its design is fairly elegant and deliberate

 -->